 Instructions

-Mix together the corn bread and butter or spray a muffin tin pan so that the "dogs" won't stick.
-Cut each hot dog into thirds and place in the bottom of each tin.
+Mix together the cornbread and butter or spray a muffin tin pan so that the "dogs" won't stick.
+Cut each hot dog into thirds and place it in the bottom of each tin.

-If you want to make them more meaty - go ahead and use more hot dog!
+If you want to make them meatier - go ahead and use more hot dogs!

 Pour the cornbread batter to fill each tin 2/3 of the way.